MrPowers/mungingdata/docs/python/jupyter-workflow-poetry-pandas.md

   - "python"
 ---

+# Amazing Python Data Workflow with Poetry, Pandas, and Jupyter

 Poetry makes it easy to install Pandas and Jupyter to perform data analyses.

 Poetry is a robust dependency management system and makes it easy to make Python libraries accessible in Jupyter notebooks.